 Step 5: Confirm your setup is complete

-- If you haven't configured your DNS correctly, the popup will display the error status, and you should go back to step 3 to reconfigure the DNS records correctly.
+- If you haven't configured your DNS correctly, a popup will display the error status, and you should go back to step 3 to reconfigure the DNS records correctly.